hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

     * The gossip networking layer
     * Basic transaction, block, and message objects
     * The base journal implementation
-    * The PoET and quorum voting journal consensus mechanisms
+    * The PoET journal consensus mechanism
     * Built-in transaction families - Endpoint Registry and Integer Key Registry
     * The implementation of a server, known as the validator